 The investments are based on and contribute to the objectives of the National Waste Management Plan 2021-2028 and the Strategy and Action Plan for the Transition to a Circular Economy 2021-2027.
-The recommendations under other strategic documents as the Country Reports Bulgaria 2019 and 2020, the Early Warning Report for Bulgaria 2018, the National Development Programme Bulgaria 2030, the Strategy for Small and Medium-Sized Enterprises 2021-2027 are also considered.
+The recommendations under other strategic documents as the Country Reports Bulgaria 2019 and 2020, the Early Warning Report for Bulgaria 2018, the National Development Programme Bulgaria 2030, the Strategy for Small and Medium-Sized Enterprises 2021-2027, as well as infringement procedures that have started against Bulgaria are also considered.